andresbravom/ProjectJava/README.md

 # ProyectJava
 Commit 1

-En este proyecto he desarrollado un programa enfocado a una tienda online, en la que es necesario una cuenta y una contraseña, para comprobar autentificación.
+In this project I have developed a program focused on an online store, in which an account and a password are necessary to verify authentication.
-Se ha declarado en 6 clases que son:
+It has been declared in 6 class that are:

-class Category
+class Category,
-class List_category
+class List_category,
-class List_product
+class List_product,
-class Menu
+class Menu,
-class Product
+class Product,
-class User
+class User,

 El menú principal de la tienda es el siguiente: